Iconic legend Tom Brady: Branding Lessons on Longevity and Success

 However, that is only the beginning of what puts him in a league of his own.

-Tom Brady has had a remarkably long career and shares his positive mindset with other sports legends and this seems to be the theme of #Superbowl 2021, at the #KansasCityChiefs meet #TomBrady and the #TampaBayBuccaneers.
+Brady shares his positive mindset with other sports legends and this seems to be the theme of #Superbowl 2021, at the #KansasCityChiefs meet #TomBrady and the #TampaBayBuccaneers.

 The new #Michelob Ultra’s commercial shows iconic sport brand #SerenaWilliams singing karaoke with friends to the hit song ‘Happy’.
 Also appearing in the ad is #PeytonManning and #AnthonyDavis as brands spend millions to advertise during the #Superbowl.